JoelLee123/CS334_Proj2Final/contributions.md

   - **Specific Contribution**: Generated boilerplate code for setting an initial connection and built the code from that point.
   - **Modifications**: Initial boilerplate provided a single starting point and everything else was a modification.

+- **Generative AI Assistance**: We used OpenAI's ChatGPT to generate help generate the authentication system.
+  - **Specific Contribution**: Generated boilerplate code for auth.ts in the middleware directory, but we added logic to incorporate the use of cookies in this middleware (as opposed to only jwtTokens)
+  - **Modifications**: Initial boilerplate provided a single starting point and everything else was a modification.

+- **Generative AI Assistance**: We used OpenAI's ChatGPT to generate help generate the register and login endpoints system.
+  - **Specific Contribution**: Generated boilerplate code for auth.ts in the routes/ directory.
+  - **Modifications**: Initial boilerplate provided a single starting point, but we coded the logic for cookies, rememberMe functionality, and the prisma query.

+- **Generative AI Assistance**: We used OpenAI's ChatGPT to generate generate the html for our reset password email.
+  - **Specific Contribution**: Generated the layout of said html.
+  - **Modifications**: Wording and actual content of the email.

 ```
     try {